carissalow/rapids/docs/analysis/complete-workflow-example.md

 # Analysis Workflow Example

 !!! info "TL;DR"
-    - In addition to using RAPIDS to extract behavioral features and create plots, you can structure your data analysis within RAPIDS (i.e. cleaning your features and creating ML/statistical models)
+    - In addition to using RAPIDS to extract behavioral features, create plots, and clean sensor features, you can structure your data analysis within RAPIDS (i.e. creating ML/statistical models and evaluating your models)
-    - We include an analysis example in RAPIDS that covers raw data processing, cleaning, feature extraction, machine learning modeling, and evaluation
+    - We include an analysis example in RAPIDS that covers raw data processing, feature extraction, cleaning, machine learning modeling, and evaluation
     - Use this example as a guide to structure your own analysis within RAPIDS
     - RAPIDS analysis workflows are compatible with your favorite data science tools and libraries
     - RAPIDS analysis workflows are reproducible and we encourage you to publish them along with your research papers